 The 24-hour cooling-off period.

 A first-time investor cannot complete a cryptoasset purchase within 24 hours of receiving the direct-offer financial promotion.
-This is a funnel-design constraint, not a footer note.
+A funnel-design constraint, not a footer note.

 The rule.